-Excess water not required in the process or for controlling dust will be pumped to the effluent treatment plant for treatment prior to through an engineered structure into Blackwater Creek.
-In the effluent treatment plant, excess water is proposed to be treated in three distinct process steps including an advanced oxidation process for residual cyanide destruction, multimedia filtration, and reverse osmosis membrane filtration.
+Tailings storage facility decants will be pumped to the effluent treatment plant for treatment prior to discharge to the polishing pond and ultimately Blackwater Creek.
+In the effluent treatment plant, tailings pond decant water will be treated in three distinct process steps including an advanced oxidation process for residual cyanide destruction, multimedia filtration, and reverse osmosis membrane filtration.

-The excess water will be pumped from a transfer tank to a three chamber multimedia filtration system, operating in parallel, via three multimedia filter feed pumps.
+The TSF decant water will be pumped from a transfer tank to a three chamber multimedia filtration system, operating in parallel, via three multimedia filter feed pumps.
 The transfer tank may also be used to capture any out-of-compliance reverse osmosis permeate water which can be diverted from discharge.